Main Menu

 Not on View

-DescriptionTransparent blue? (color cannot be clearly determined because of weathering).
-Medium thin glass.
-Fabric cannot be determined because of weathering.
-Neck free blown.
-Body blown into a two-part mold of two vertical sections.
-One continuous mold seam around body (MCT VIII).
-Relief crisp.
-Rim folded outward, upward, and inward.
-Tall cylindrical neck.
-Body shaped like a bunch of grapes.
-Circular flat underside of base.
-Body shaped like a three-lobed bunch of small round grapes with a vine leaf hanging from the shoulder on either side.
+DescriptionThis bottle is made of medium-thin glass in a transparent blue hue, though the exact color and fabric cannot be determined because of weathering.
+The neck was formed by free-blowing, and the body was blown into a two-part mold consisting of two vertical sections.
+A single continuous mold seam runs around the body (MCT VIII), and the relief remains crisp.
+The rim is folded outward, upward, and inward.
+The tall cylindrical neck leads to a body shaped like a three-lobed bunch of small round grapes, with a vine leaf hanging from the shoulder on either side.
+The underside of the base is circular and flat

 Published ReferencesStern, E. Marianne, Roman Mold-blown Glass: The First through Sixth Centuries, Rome, "L'Erma" di Bretschneider, 1995, p.
 180-181, no. 110.